apache/arrow/docs/source/format/Columnar.rst

 .. _run-length-encoded-layout:

-Run-Length-encoded Layout
+Run-Length Encoded Layout
 -------------------------

 Run-Length is a data representation that represents data as sequences of the same value, called runs.
 Each run is represented as a value, and an integer describing how often this value is repeated.

-Any array can be run-length-encoded.
-A run-length encoded array has a single buffer holding as many signed 32-bit integers, as there are runs.
+Any array can be run-length encoded.
+A run-length encoded array has a single buffer holding a signed 32-bit integer for each run.
 The actual values are held in a child array, which is just a regular array.

 The values in the parent array buffer represent the length of each run.
 They do